 This appendix contains reference information on all error and warning messages that can occur in PKZIP.
-An error usually causes the canceling of the task you are performing, for example, compressing a file.
+An error usually causes the canceling of the task you are performing such as compressing a file.
 A warning usually indicates that something is wrong, but it is not severe enough to cancel an entire task.
 It might also be a reminder or query prompt.
+PKZIP will also return any error codes to the shell.
+If there were no warnings or errors, 0 is returned.